jbaznik/ansible-collection-selfhosted/roles/nginx/README.md

 Installs [nginx-proxy-manager](https://github.com/NginxProxyManager/nginx-proxy-manager) - a Docker container for managing Nginx proxy hosts with a simple, powerful interface.

+[!NOTE]
+> The role is tested to run on a bridge network.
+> Running on host network (which is the default) may cause issues with binding.

 ## Role Variables

 - `nginx_version`